Eluetkehans/sea-w29/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+What contributed the most to your learning?
+  The hands on sections contributed most, especially the things that were not in the pre-work, such as the keypairs.

+What was least helpful?
+  All the time spent on things covered in the pre-work.
+The pre-work already had a good feed back system.
+Most of this class felt like busy work.

+Would you recommend to a friend?
+  I would recommend the pre-work to a friend or the workshop to a friend.
+To do both was pretty redundant.
+By themselves 8/10.
+Together 3/10.
+Very little new information was provided in the class.